Neum: Geography

 Neum is 47 km northwest of Dubrovnik, 50 km south of Mostar, and 122 km southwest of Sarajevo, the country's capital.

-The Bosnia and Herzegovina coastal strip of Neum cuts off the southernmost Croatian exclave from the rest of Croatia.
+The Bosnian coastal strip of Neum cuts off the southernmost Croatian exclave from the rest of Croatia.
 This is a result of the Treaty of Karlowitz of 1699.
 Since 1991 and the breakup of Yugoslavia, the border between Croatia and Bosnia and Herzegovina in the Neum region has been an international border.